ahmadrezaM97/notes/notes/Fleeting Notes/Rabbitmq/Clustring.md

 ##### Recovering From a Split-brain

-to roecover from a split-brain, first choose one partition which you trust most.
+to recover from a split-brain
+-> first choose one partition which you trust most.
-This partition will become the authority for the state of the system(schema, messages) to use; __any other changes which have occurred on the other partitions will be lost__
+-> This partition will become the authority for the state of the system(schema, messages) to use; __any other changes which have occurred on the other partitions will be lost__

-Stop all nodes in the other partitions, then start them all up again when they rejoin the cluster they will restore state from the trusted partitions.
+-> Stop all nodes in the other partitions, then start them all up again when they rejoin the cluster they will restore state from the trusted partitions.

+three ways to deal with network partitions automativally

+1. `pause-minority`
+	1. rabbit will pause cluster nodes which determine themselves to be in a minority(i.e fewer or equal than the half the total number of nodes)
+	2.

 when a server goes down, any queues that had leader on that node need to elect a follower as the new leader.